 The quickest way to get in touch with the team is via our online chat feature at the bottom right of this page.
 Alternatively, feel free to email us at [email protected] or send us a message via our form.

-To get that resolved, please use our lookup-service and follow the instructions in order to delist your IP/domain.
+Please use our lookup-service and follow the instructions there in order to remove your IP/domain.